sulabh1/solidity-blockchain/README.txt

 Arrar: in delete length doesn't change it automatically add 0

 Enum: It looks like an object but without key value pair.
 Contains possibilities.
 Start index with 0.
+But it is a type declaration.eg enum Movie{GOOD, BETTER, BEST}
+struct: It look like an object but contains group of type. eg. struct Movie{uint id, string name}.
+Called as Movie("id", "name")